 Gage offers painting classes to fit every skill level and schedule.
 From the classical masters to contemporary abstraction, we have the classes that build your painting toolkit as you become the artist you want to be!

-Gage offers Sculpting classes to fit every skill level and schedule.
+Gage offers Sculpture classes to fit every skill level and schedule.
 Form your style and carve your artistic path.
 Whether you are new to getting your hands dirty or a seasoned veteran practicing your craft, there is always more to learn at Gage!

 Artwork by Mike Magrath, Director of the Sculpture Atelier